-Small Batch Biscuit Peach Cobbler
+About This Small Batch Biscuit Peach Cobbler

 This biscuit peach cobbler recipe is perfect for folks who love their breakfast biscuits with a side of fresh, seasonal fruit!
 Unlike traditional biscuit peach cobblers, which instruct you to layer the peaches with biscuit crumbles, this recipe is more “biscuit-forward.”
 The recipe instructs you to make four super flaky and layered buttermilk biscuits, then surround the biscuits with the peaches.
 The resulting dessert has tons of different textures: the bottom of the biscuits get soaked and extra flavorful with peach juice, while the top of the biscuits remain flaky and crisp.
-Access the recipe by supporting Hummingbird High on Patreon!

-Why You Should Make This Biscuit Peach Cobbler Recipe
+Why You Should Make The Recipe

 Here are all the reasons to make this biscuit peach cobbler:

-This biscuit peach cobbler recipe is small batch.
+The recipe is small batch.

 Most biscuit peach cobbler recipes on the internet instruct you to make the cobbler in a 9 x 13-inch pan.
 That’s a LOT of cobbler!
 Cobbler is also one of those desserts that don’t keep well, and instead is best eaten fresh out of the oven.
 So to avoid any leftovers, I developed a small batch biscuit cobbler recipe.